RenYurui/Global-Flow-Local-Attention/PERSON_IMAGE_ANIMATION.md

 --continue_train
 ```

-We also provide the [trained weights](https://drive.google.com/drive/folders/1Tc1MkSuFnGv9a_TcANQcChK6IS43oKQo).
+We also provide trained weights](https://drive.google.com/drive/folders/1Tc1MkSuFnGv9a_TcANQcChK6IS43oKQo).
 Assuming that you want to smooth the skeleton sequences of the iPER training set, you can use the following code

 ``` bash
 python test.py \